» Campus Preparedness Plan

 The Virginia Department of Health and federal Centers for Disease Control do not recommend surveillance testing of a campus community before members return to campus.
-However, Longwood is able to provide sufficient testing capacity so that any student, faculty or staff member requiring testing will have access through the University Health Center.
+However, Longwood is able to provide sufficient testing capacity so that any student, faculty or staff member requiring testing will have access through the University Health Center, including some peace-of-mind testing.
 There are additional community resources in place, notably the large regional Centra Healthcare network, which operates both a hospital and a large primary clinic within a few hundred yards of campus.
 Longwood also continues to work with VDH and potentially other Virginia public universities on statewide prevalence monitoring.
 Anyone in the campus community who believes they may need testing should contact the University Health Center or a local healthcare provider.

 Face coverings are an important tool to mitigate the spread of COVID-19, and Longwood requires them in a broad range of settings, as indicated below.
 They are also an important signal to our community that we are taking seriously our collective responsibilities for public health.

 Every member of the Longwood community—students, faculty, staff, and visitors—needs to wear a face covering inside the public areas of campus buildings.
 That means all lobbies, hallways, restrooms, or any other public place.
 You also need to wear a face covering at any time you can’t maintain six feet of social distance.
 There are a few exceptions to this: